WangZC525/MUSH/README.md

 `[experiment_name]` is the name that you can define for this experiment. `[dataset_mode]` can be `ade20k`, `cityscapes` or `coco`. `[path_to_dataset]` is the path to the dataset.
 If you want an encoder for the model, please add `--use_vae` in the command.
 GAN feature matching loss can be used by deleting `--no_ganFeat_loss`.
 Information about more options can be shown using `python train.py --help`.

 ## Model Testing
-Similar to model training, the model can be tested by the following command:
+Pretrained models can be downloaded [here]()Similar to model training, the model can be tested by the following command:
 ```bash
 python test.py --name [experiment_name] --dataset_mode [dataset_mode] --dataroot [path_to_dataset]
 ```